Thursday, May 9, 2013

 Ebenezer Scrooge, Charles Darwin, and the bubonic plague ...what these unlikely subjects have in common can be found in the records of St. Chad's Church, Shrewsbury, Shropshire, England.
 And our connection with this unlikely trio...?
 It is revealed in the family history of Mary Hawxhurst, wife of Robert Coles. (see previous post)

 Mary and her brother Christopher emigrated to the Massachusetts Bay Colony in 1630.
-They were 'preacher's kids.'
+They were grandchildren of the curate at St. Chad's Church.

 ST. CHAD'S CHURCH -a little history